Poseidon-ZKP/MagicWorld/README.md

 ## Illustrate

-This branch is from `proposal` branch
+This branch is from `magic-world` branch

 ## Getting Started